epfl-ada/ada-2024-project-nhsvd/README.md

 - Agent Verbs: Actions characters perform.
 - Patient Verbs: Actions done to characters.

 We then attempt to match them with a character in `character.metadata.tsv`.
-Some characters like "Two-Faced" appear in the summary but not in the metadata table.
+Some characters like "Two-Faced" is mentioned in the summary but does not appear in the metadata table.

-The preprocessing is documented at the start of this `README.md`.
+The preprocessing is documented in `data/preprocessing.md`.
+An example is given in `data/corenlp_example.md`.

 ### 2. Determining which characters died
 To classify whether a given character has died, we implemented the two methods below.